theminstack/styled/README.md

 `;
 ```

-You can add style properties to global styles too.
+Style properties can be added to global styles too.

 ```tsx
 interface GlobalStyleProps {